 A close look at Volvo’s hugely important new SUV

-The second-generation of Volvo’s flagship XC90 SUV was introduced to much fanfare for the 2015 model year.
+The new Volvo XC90 — second-generation of Volvo’s flagship — was introduced to much fanfare for the 2015 model year.
 The first 1,927 vehicles sold were available only by special digital order, and were individually numbered and specially badged (vehicle #1 was purchased by the King of Sweden).
 After these initial vehicles were produced, regular production and ordering began.

 Like the S90, V90, and V90 Cross Country, the XC90 is built on Volvo’s new Scalable Product Architecture (SPA) platform.
 The XC90 was Volvo’s first vehicle produced on the SPA platform, and it shares the drivetrains that would later become available on those other models.
 While 5-passenger seating is the standard option, many XC90 trim levels have 7-passenger seating, making it one of only a handful of SUVs currently on the market with 3rd-row seating.

-When compared to the first-generation XC90, the completely redesigned second generation is longer, wider, and lower.
+When compared to the first generation XC90 SUV, the completely redesigned new Volvo XC90 is longer, wider, and lower.
 It also has the potential to be heavier than its predecessor, though this is mostly due to a hybrid drivetrain being available (non-hybrid models are roughly the same weight as the first-generation).
 Available engines have also be reduced to only 4-cylinder setups, reflecting Volvo’s move to high-output turbo and/or supercharged 4-cylinder engines across their entire lineup.

 2015+ Volvo XC90 Trim Levels

 Of their entire lineup, the XC90 is the most customizable with a number of trim levels, option packages, and drivetrains available.
 The trim levels break down into 4 basic categories: